Domicilius/tableparser/README.md

 [imported-tables/exampletable2.txt]
 [imported-tables/exampletable2.txt]
 entry 6

+By default, parser.py will always expect all tables to be in a directory called "lib" placed in the same directory as parser.py.

 ## Parsing tables
 To generate an entry from this table, enclose the name of the file